jank-lang/jank/book/src/jank-build/overview.md

 but it forces the linked library to be static.
 If no static library is found, an error is raised.
 Library names, relative paths, file names, and absolute paths are supported.

+#### `jank-build::link-framework=lib`
+Adds the `--framework lib` flags to the jank invocation, which maps to the `-framework lib` flag for Clang.
+This is specific to macOS, but is needed to link some things like OpenGL.

 ### Re-run conditions
 Re-run condition directives tell the jank build system when to re-run the build script.
 By default, it will happen whenever any files within the source